profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 The LDBC SNB results are particularly important because this is the official workload.
 There, the complete SchemaLens variant almost always preserves the best or near-best configuration, while removing analytical components causes a large drop.

+### Why dataset-level ablation matters

+The dataset-level view is useful because it shows that the effect is not uniform across datasets.
+IMDb, FIBEN, and LDBC SNB have different data characteristics and workloads, so the same analytical variables do not have exactly the same impact everywhere.

+The strongest dataset-level evidence is LDBC SNB because it is an official benchmark workload.
+The complete method almost always preserves the best or near-best configuration there, while removing relationship semantics or residual traversal causes a large performance drop.
+This is important for the advisor because it shows that SchemaLens is not only tuned to the IMDb running example.

 ## 9. Main conclusions for the advisor

 1. SchemaLens is stronger than deterministic heuristic baselines.